-In partnership with The Joyce & Tony Singh Family Foundation, the Nahant Marsh Education Center will be presenting the First Annual Oberholtzer Awards on February 23, 2019 at the Modern Woodmen Park in Davenport, Iowa.
+In partnership with The Joyce & Tony Singh Family Foundation, the Nahant Marsh Education Center presented the First Annual Oberholtzer Awards on February 23, 2019 at the Modern Woodmen Park in Davenport, Iowa.

-The purpose of this event is to recognize past, present, and future conservation leaders either from or working in our area who have made significant contributions towards understanding and protecting the natural world.
-In addition to recognition, the “future” awardee will receive a $2,000 scholarship.
+The purpose of this event was to recognize past, present, and future conservation leaders either from or working in our area who have made significant contributions towards understanding and protecting the natural world.
+In addition to recognition, the “future” awardee, Aislinn Geedey, received a $2,000 scholarship.

-The Oberholtzer Awards will also be a fundraiser for Nahant Marsh, with a keynote by Charity Nebbe, host of Talk of Iowa on Iowa Public Radio, and host of Iowa Ingredient on Iowa Public Television.
+The Oberholtzer Awards was also a fundraiser for Nahant Marsh, with a keynote by Charity Nebbe, host of Talk of Iowa on Iowa Public Radio, and host of Iowa Ingredient on Iowa Public Television.

 The awards are named for Ernest Carl “Ober” Oberholtzer, a Davenport, Iowa native, Harvard-educated explorer who was a founding member of the Wilderness Society.
 He was instrumental in protecting the wilderness and lakes of Northern Minnesota.
 Mr. Oberholzter died on June 6, 1977, in International Falls, Minnesota, and is buried in Oakdale Cemetery in Davenport.
 To learn more about Oberholtzer’s prolific life, click here, or here for a short video.

 Kathryn Allen, Unitarian Universalist Congregation of the Quad Cities

 Amy Groskopf, Davenport Public Library

 Mary Schermer, Scott County Master Gardeners